nplan/HomeButtons/docs/original/user_guide.md

 ## Home Assistant

-You can configure most of the devices settings directly in *Home Assistant*.
+You can configure most of the settings directly in *Home Assistant*.

 > To get to the device's page in *Home Assistant*, click settings in the left side bar, then open *Devices & Services*, move to the *Devices* tab and click on the name you gave your *Home Buttons* during setup.